 Invasive species have a range of impacts that affect the environment, society, economy, and biodiversity.

 Invasive species can cause immense damage to the natural environment.

 - Leading to the extinction of native species (plants and animals)

 - Negatively impact biodiversity

 - Permanently alter habitats

-- Lead to native species competing for limited resources
+- This leads to native species competing for limited resources

 - Cause species extirpation